haruosuz/mgen/README.md

 ----------

 Haruo Suzuki
-Last Update: 2016-01-07
+Last Update: 2016-01-08

 ----------

 # *Mycoplasma genitalium* (mgen) Project
 Project started 2015-11-15.

 A complete genome of *Mycoplasma genitalium* G37 was retrieved from the NCBI FTP site.
-We use R to assess genome features (length, base composition, GC content of the DNA sequence, and local variation in GC content).
+R language was used to assess genome features (length, base composition, and GC content of the DNA sequence, and local variation in GC content and skew).

 ## Project directories